AvinashS97/reactJs/src/source.md

   Context Creation: createContext returns a Context component, not a variable.
 The first letter of the Context component's name must be uppercase.
   * Provider Component: The Provider is a property of the Context component.
 We pass the value to the Provider. which makes it accessible to child components.
 The value should be passed inside double curly braces {{ }} if it's more than one.
   * Consuming Context Data: To access the context data, we use the useContext hook.
 As a parameter, we pass the entire context to useContext to access all values provided by the Provider.

+# V65: The mistake and solutions in Context API.

+//* In the Context API, the data provided by a context can only be accessed by the components that are its children within the component TreeWalker.
+This means that any component that needs access to the context data must be a desendant of the provider component that supplies the context Value.